Detailed Guide forRadiation Therapists in San Diego County

 In California, the number of Radiation Therapists is expected to grow faster than average growth rate for all occupations.
 Jobs for Radiation Therapists are expected to increase by 18.2 percent, or 200 jobs between 2014 and 2024.

-In San Diego County, the number of Radiation Therapists is expected to grow at an average rate compared with the total for all occupations.
-Jobs for Radiation Therapists are expected to increase by 18.2 percent, or 20 jobs between 2012 and 2022.
+In San Diego County, the number of Radiation Therapists is expected to grow slower than average growth rate for all occupations.
+Jobs for Radiation Therapists are expected to increase by 10.0 percent, or 10 jobs between 2014 and 2024.

 |Estimated Employment and Projected Growth|